GregorStrugala/hp-tests/README.md

 quantities or retrieve them as `Quantity` objects.
 This last feature can be useful if some non-implemented calculations need to be done.
-Note that extracted quantities (or newly computed) quantities can still be plotted, using the top-level function `explore.plot`.
+Note that extracted (or newly computed) quantities can still be plotted, using the top-level function `explore.plot`.

 Each function from the `Explorer` class is briefly described at the end,